 Medical Cannabis Information for Public Safety Professionals

-As of July 1, 2015, some Minnesotans will be able to legally use medical cannabis to alleviate suffering from certain qualifying conditions.
+As of July 1, 2015, some Minnesotans are able to legally use medical cannabis to alleviate suffering from certain qualifying conditions.

 Identifying medical cannabis